pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/instance.md

 <!-- /snippet:deploy_aws_ami -->

 ## SSH key
 Of course we not only want to start an instance but we also may need to login to the running instance.
-AWS EC2 instances that are configured using [cloud-init](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/amazon-linux-ami-basics.html#amazon-linux-cloud-init) that lets us add arbritary actions that will be executed on instance boot.
+AWS EC2 instances that are configured using [cloud-init](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/amazon-linux-ami-basics.html#amazon-linux-cloud-init) that lets us add arbitrary actions that will be executed on instance boot.
 As the installation of SSH keys is a rather common task cloud-init provides an abstraction for this task, that is exposed via AWS and therefore usable in Terraform.
 We will use a local public ssh key and upload it to our AWS account (if you do net have yet an SSH keypair, have a look [here](https://www.ssh.com/ssh/keygen/), on how to create one).
-As we have already seen, Terrsform offers a interpolation functionality, that lets us reference other Terraform resources.
-Furthermore it also provides various other functions, for example the `file` function that provides access to files from the local filesystem.
+As we have already seen, Terraform offers a interpolation functionality, that lets us reference other Terraform resources.
+Furthermore it also provides various other functions, for example the `file` function that provides access to files from the local file system.
 For the SSH key upload we use the `file` function to read the content of the SSH public key and upload it to AWS.

 <!-- snippet:deploy_aws_key -->
 {{% github href="10_basic/30_deployment/deploy/todo.tf#L7-L10" %}}todo.tf{{% /github %}}